 Day 10 - Arusha

-We have 95% success rate, second to none.
-Although Mount Kilimanjaro is not a technical peak, the success rate are normally 55% – 65% make it to the summit.
-People are continually underestimating the high altitude and trying to climb it in less than eight days with little understanding of how the lack of oxygen effects their body.
+We have a 95% success rate, second to none.
+Although Mount Kilimanjaro is not a technical peak, the success rate is normally 55% – 65% make it to the summit People are continually underestimating the high altitude and trying to climb it in less than seven or eight days with little understanding of how the lack of oxygen affects their bodies.
+Acute Mountain Sickness is a real danger for climbers in high mountains, causing dizziness, headache, nausea, and shortness of breath.
 That is why our favorite route up Kilimanjaro is the Lemosho route.
 It gives your body the time and acclimatization it needs to safely go into high altitude.

-Kilimanjaro Lemosho route is a ten day trip, with eight days spent on the mountain.
-After flying into Kilimanjaro International Airport and spending our first night in the town of Arusha.
+The Kilimanjaro Lemosho route is a ten-day trip, with eight days spent on the mountain.
+The route itself is 70 km /42 miles long, with the total elevation from the entry gate to the summit being 3645 m /11958 feet.
+After flying into Kilimanjaro International Airport, we spend our first night in the town of Arusha.
 We use the Karama Lodge or the similar as our base.
-We will begin the trek from the Londorossi Park Gate, located on the western side of Kilimanjaro.
+We will begin the trek from the Lemosho Park Gate, located on the western side of Kilimanjaro.

-From there we descend to the Baranco Camp 3,900m/ 12,795 feet.
-The following day we are then faced with the Baranco Wall, a steep 300m/ 948 feet winding trail up to the mountain’s southern face.
-The route continues underneath the Decken and Rebman glaciers to Karanga Camp 4,010m/ 13,156 feet.
-The follow day we head to Kosovo Camp 4,900m/ 16,076 feet our last stop before the summit.
+From there, we trek to Lava Tower, and through the Southern Circuit trail, we descend to the Barranco Camp 3,900m/ 12,795 feet.
+The following day we are faced with the Great Barranco Wall, a steep 300m/ 948 feet winding trail up to the mountain’s southern face.
+The route continues underneath the Decken and Rebman glaciers to Karanga Camp 4,010m/ 13,156 feet in Karanga Valley.
+This is where an eight-day group stays for the night.
+In the seven-day version, trekkers have a meal campsite site, before heading to the Mweka trail and up to Barafu Camp 4,680/15,354 feet.
+The following day we head to Kosovo Camp 4, 900m/ 16,076 feet, our last stop before the summit.

 Summit Night on Kilimanjaro